 Jack flicked his wrist, but as he flicked, he asked, Or you'll what?

 Sam didn't answer him.
-Instead, she removed the Tok'ra memory device, then removed it to store in her pocket again.
-Now...
-She gazed piercingly at Jack just as she had done in her lab.
-Do you really understand what this distortion bubble is going to let us do?
+Instead, as she removed the Tok'ra memory device, the air memory screen disappeared.
+Then she stored the recall device in her pocket again.
+As she did, she sent Jack a piercing look, highlighted by the moonlight shining on the spot where they stood.
+Do you really understand what this reverse distortion bubble is going to let us do?

 Now that Sam had... sort of... broken the ice, and mentioned... sort of... the situation of her feelings for him, and his for her, the fact that she was willing to talk about it, even in a safe place like a bubble of time that no one else could enter, amazed him.
 I... uh...
-I do, I do understand, Jack managed to get out and actually sound fairly intelligent.
+I do, I do understand, Jack managed to get out and actually sound fairly intelligent while doing it.
 But...

-Sam gave him a grim stare as she bent to retrieve the Asgard device she had rested on the nearby rock.
+Sam gave him a grim stare as she bent to retrieve the black, square, thoroughly Asgard device she had taken out of her lab, and that now rested on a nearby rock.
 Sir.., she began.
 She swallowed and tried again.
 Sir...
-Again her throat close up.
+Again her throat closed up.
 She looked away and took a deep, calming breath.

 Which was the exact moment that Jack chose to smile in amusement.
 We're supposedly facing...
 He paused, then awkwardly waved his arm.
 Facing... what we're... facing...
 He grinned at her.
 And you're gonna call me 'Sir?'

 But Sam didn't answer him.
-She was busy contemplating something off in the dastance.
+She was busy contemplating something off in the distance.

 Jack peered in the same direction as Sam.
 But he didn't see anything.
 What? he finally had to ask.
 You see somethin'?